DaveDuck321/uregex/README.md

 ## Goals
 1. Evaluation must be as-fast-as-possible -- in all cases
     1. Even without the JIT
-    2. Even with an adversarial regex -- we must be polynomial
+    2. Even with an adversarial regex -- polynomial complexity ONLY
 3. Compile time overhead must be tiny (iteration time is important).
 4. No dependencies outside of the standard library (a regex library is a primitive).